 - Build relationships

 In order to accomplish this Sunshine Coast Grammar School has a well-structured Student Wellbeing Program where there is a number of staff involved in all aspects of our students’ school life.
 In the Secondary School, the Student Wellbeing structure is horizontal in nature with a Head of Year responsible for overseeing the welfare of the students in their Year group.
 Each Head of Year is supported by a team of Form Teachers.

 Form groups meet with their Form teachers each morning.
 An extended Form period is held on Thursday mornings, when a variety of Student Wellbeing activities take place.
-The Heads of Year are supported by the Dean of Students, Chaplain, and the Dean of Educational Assessment.
+The Heads of Year are supported by the Dean of Students, Chaplain, and the School Psychologist.